• <GetStart>

 <img src="../shared/image-in-relative-directory.jpg" />

-If you want to access any of the files in that directory in HTML that you write, you should not reference the file using an absolute path (using a file URL) because the web browser that displays the HTML may not be able to access local files.
-Instead, you should use the path.getRelativePath function to construct a relative path from the location of your HTML content.
-For example, if trying to use the PFF icon from a report:
+If you want to access any of the files in HTML that you write, you should not reference the file using an absolute path (using a file URL) because the web view that displays the HTML may not be able to access local files.
+Instead, you should use the Path.getRelativePath function to construct a relative path from the location of your HTML content.
+For example, if trying to use the PFF icon from a templated report:

 <!-- will not work when displayed in CSPro: -->